 Rather than focusing on an elderly parent’s shortcomings or what they are unable to do.
 Framing the conversation around the different types of home care assistance is a good step to take.
-Be sure to comment on the fact that your relatives don’t need help with everything; and praise their independence with regard to things they don’t need help with.
+Be sure to comment on the fact that your relatives don’t need help with everything.
+Praise their independence with regard to things they don’t need help with.

 Focusing on the solution rather than the problem; will allow an elderly relative to feel less defensive about receiving the home care help they need.
-It can also be suggested that an elderly relative take a meeting with a home care agency.
+Suggest that your elderly relative takes a meeting with a home care agency.
 Just to explore options.
 Once they see how the program works, many objections may fall away.

 Eliminate Barriers to Getting Help at Home

 It’s upsetting to some to think of it this way, but many times an elderly relative living at home will deny that they need services simply because they don’t want to make the effort to get help.
 They may suffer from a lack of motivation to change their circumstances, or they may fear or not understand the process of getting help at home.
 By doing a little research and making some arrangements on a parent’s behalf, it may be possible to overcome these objections.